-The Lockheed Martin F-22 Raptor is a supersonic twin-engine stealth fighter.
-Designed as an air superiority fighter it has evolved into a multirole platform, capable of performing both air-to-air and air-to-ground missions.
-Operated by the U.S. Air Force, it was the first 5th generation jet to enter active service worldwide.
+The Lockheed Martin F-22 Raptor is a supersonic, twin-engine fifth-generation fighter equipped with advanced stealth technology and supercruise capability.
+Initially designed as an air superiority fighter, it has evolved into a versatile multirole fighter, capable of executing both air-to-air and air-to-ground operations.
+Developed by Lockheed Martin and used by the United States Air Force (USAF), it became the first fifth-generation jet to enter active service in 2005.

-The Raptor (which was originally intended to be named “Lightning II”, the name later adopted by the F-35) started as a project intended to counter to emerging Soviet threats of the early 80s, created to wrestle away from the Soviet and Warsaw Pact Air Forces the control of European skies in case of a major conflict, but their collapse and the subsequent end of the Cold War caught the F-22 still in development, with the YF-22 prototype having its maiden flight just on Sept.
-29, 1990.
+The F-22 Raptor (which was initially intended to be named “Lightning II”, a name later adopted by the F-35 Lightning II for comparison) started as a project designed to counter emerging Soviet threats of the early 1980s.
+The aircraft was conceived to help the U.S. regain air dominance over Europe in the event of conflict with the Soviet and Warsaw Pact Air Forces.
+However, their collapse and the subsequent end of the Cold War caught the F-22 still in development, with the YF-22 prototype, the prototype of the F-22 Raptor, having its maiden flight on September 29, 1990.

-Having survived the axe, the Raptor started production in the late 90s, but only achieved IOC (Initial Operational Capability) in December 2005.
+Having survived the axe, the F-22 Raptor started production in the late 1990s, but only achieved IOC (Initial Operational Capability) in December 2005, marking its service entry date with the USAF.

-Production later ended in 2011, with only 195 Raptor exiting the assembly line.
+Production later ended in 2011, with only 195 Raptors exiting the assembly line, highlighting the aircraft’s high cost and complexity despite its advanced F-22 specs and unmatched performance.

 From then on, the Raptor was mainly used for Homeland defense, frequently intercepting Russian prowling bombers around Alaska (and famously getting the first aerial victories for the plane by shooting down Chinese spy balloons), but F-22s have also been deployed abroad in times and regions of heightened tension, becoming a frequent visitor to the Middle East and intercepting Iranian planes over the Arabian Gulf (alternatively also known as Persian Gulf).

-Even if the Raptor was developed with aerial warfare as its core application, just like the stablemate F-15, over time the Raptor took on new roles, incorporating ground attack and electronic warfare capabilities.
+Although the F-22 Raptor was originally developed with aerial warfare as its core application and as an air superiority fighter that is meant to replace or complement platforms just like the stablemate F-15 Eagle.
+Over time the Raptor took on new roles, incorporating ground attack and electronic warfare, reflecting its transition into a fully capable multirole fighter equipped with cutting-edge avionics and networked combat capabilities.

-This newfound capabilities were used extensively in the Middle East, starting with operations during the Syrian Civil War
+These newfound capabilities were used extensively in the Middle East, starting with operations during the Syrian Civil War.

 About the Lockheed Martin F-22 Raptor

-The ATF (Advanced Tactical Fighter), the program that would eventually bring into existence the F-22, started in 1981 as a way to counter the emerging “triad” of Soviet threats: the new A-50 Mainstay AWACS plane, the introduction of new long-range Surface-to-Air missiles (like the mobile S-300), and the appearance of new Soviet fighters, the MiG-29 Fulcrum and Su-27 “Flanker.
+The ATF (Advanced Tactical Fighter), the program that would eventually bring into existence the F-22, started in 1981 as a way to counter the emerging “triad” of Soviet threats: the new A-50 Mainstay AWACS plane, the introduction of new long-range Surface-to-Air missiles (like the mobile S-300), and the appearance of new Soviet fighters, the MiG-29 Fulcrum and Su-27 “Flanker“.
+The ATF aimed to integrate low-observable stealth technology, high-performance thrust vectoring, and cutting-edge avionics into a next-generation platform.

 ATF responded to the threats by using new technologies in the design of the new fighter, including composite materials, advanced avionics control systems (with the F-16 having recently achieved the feat of being the first production aircraft to use digital fly-by-wire controls), more powerful propulsion systems (to allow for supercruise, that is the ability to fly supersonic without using an afterburner) and the new stealth technologies being at the time implemented extensively for the first time on the F-117 and B-2 programs.